Section 8 Company

 (A proposal of two names must be provided in the designated format.)

-Note: The company name must be distinct and cannot be the same as or confusingly similar to the name of any other company, LLP, or trademark.
+Note: The company name must be distinct and cannot be the same as or confusingly similar to the name of any other company, LLP, or trademark. - Company incorporation using the new Form SPICE (INC-32):

 The application for incorporation of a Section 8 business must be presented in a single, MCA-prescribed form after the firm’s name has been approved.